-- Betty Ellsworth, President

-- Brad Yurcho, Vice-President
+- Brad Yurcho, President

-- Penny Riordan, Secretary
+- Penny Riordan, Vice-President

-- Scott Williams, Assistant Secretary
+- Scott Williams, Secretary

+- Dee Ann Littlefield, Assistant Secretary

 - Nala Chambers

+- Betty Ellsworth

 - Lanny Evans

-- DeeAnn Littlefield

-The board usually meets the second Thursday of each month at 7:00 pm in the Henrietta ISD Administration Office Meeting Room.
-In the event that large attendance is anticipated, the board may meet at the Henrietta High School cafeteria or auditorium.
+The board usually meets the second Thursday of each month at 6:00 pm in the Henrietta ISD Administration Office Meeting Room.
+If large attendance is anticipated, the board may meet at the Henrietta High School cafeteria or auditorium.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and Henrietta ISD Administration Office at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and in the foyer of the Henrietta ISD Administration Office at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.